dominiek/app-skeleton/README.md

 ## Other Features

-* Seemless pushState routing using React Router
+* Seemless pushState routing using React Router V4
+* Full login/signup flow with separate dashboard and homepage router
+* All CSS and assets served via Webpack/StyleLoader
 * Uses Webpack/HTMLWebpackPlugin to generate an index.html that has cache friendly bundle loaders
-* All CSS and assets served via Webpack/StyleLoader
 * Uses Semantic UI as a rich UI element base
 * Bundles are split between vendor and app for better bundling/loading performance
 * Uses ES6 style React components